PlayerUnknown

-Brendan Greene (born March 29, 1976), better known as PlayerUnknown, is an Irish video game developer.
-He is best known for his work on PUBG: Battlegrounds.
+Brendan Greene (born 29 March 1976), better known as PlayerUnknown, is an Irish video game developer.
+He is best known for his work on battle royale video game PUBG: Battlegrounds.
 He left active development on the game to form PUBG Special Projects and PlayerUnknown Productions in March 2019.

 Career

-In 2013, Greene was living in Brazil working as an event photographer and freelance website designer.
-While trying to save up enough money to buy a plane ticket back to Ireland, he found himself playing video games, particularly the open world survival DayZ Mod for Arma 2.
-He began to mod the game himself, working under the pseudonym "PlayerUnknown".
-After experimenting with last-man-standing gameplay, in 2013, he eventually released a mod called "DayZ: Battle Royale", named after the 2000 Japanese sci-fi film "Battle Royale".
+In 2013, Greene was living in Brazil as an event photographer and freelance website designer.
+While saving up money to buy a plane ticket back to Ireland, he found himself playing video games, particularly the open world survival DayZ mod for Arma 2.
+He modded the game himself, working under the pseudonym "PlayerUnknown".
+After experimenting with last-man-standing gameplay, later that year he released a mod called DayZ: Battle Royale, named after the 2000 Japanese action film Battle Royale.

 PlayerUnknown's Battle Royale (Arma 3 mod)

 After the release of Arma 3, Greene started working on a modification for the game, named PlayerUnknown's Battle Royale.
-The mod followed the same basic last-man standing principle of the Battle Royale DayZ mod, while also introducing some new features like the airplane that dropped players across a wider spread of terrain and an online leaderboard.
+The mod followed the same last-man standing principle of the Battle Royale DayZ mod, while introducing features like the airplane that dropped players across a wider terrain and an online leaderboard.

-H1Z1: BATTLE ROYALE
+H1Z1: Battle Royale

-After DayZ: Battle Royale and PlayerUnknown's Battle Royale achieved success within the Arma 2 and Arma 3 Community, Greene was recruited by Sony Online Entertainment as an advisor for the development of a battle royale game mode for H1Z1, recreating the basic elements of DayZ: Battle Royale.
-H1Z1 released into early access in 2015 with a battle royale mode now known as H1Z1: King of the Kill.
+After DayZ: Battle Royale and PlayerUnknown's Battle Royale achieved success, Greene was recruited by Sony Online Entertainment as an advisor for the development of a battle royale game mode for H1Z1, recreating the basic elements of DayZ: Battle Royale.
+H1Z1 released into early access in 2015 with a battle royale mode now known as Z1 Battle Royale.

 PlayerUnknown's Battlegrounds

 In 2016, H1Z1: King of the Kill caught the attention of South Korean game company Krafton, which reached out to Greene about creating his own game based on his previous work.
-Greene moved to Korea to join Krafton as a creative director, working on the game that became PlayerUnknown's Battlegrounds, which Greene described as "that sort of final realization of my vision".
+Greene moved to Korea to join Krafton as a game designer, working on the game that became PlayerUnknown's Battlegrounds, which Greene described as "that sort of final realization of my vision".

 PUBG Special Projects / PlayerUnknown Productions

-In March 2019, Greene left development on PUBG and moved to Amsterdam to form PUBG Special Projects.
+In March 2019, Greene left development at PUBG and moved to Amsterdam to form PUBG Special Projects.
+His goal was to develop and release a trilogy of games: Preface (released), Prologue (under development), and Artemis.

+Preface and Prologue

 In December 2019, Greene announced a new game called Prologue under a new studio PlayerUnknown Productions, described as "an exploration of new technologies and gameplay."

 Greene announced in August 2021 that he was leaving Krafton while maintaining his PlayerUnknown Productions in Amsterdam.
-He stated that the studio would not be working on the battle royale genre but something more experimental.
+He stated that the studio would not work on the battle royale genre but something more experimental.
 The new studio continued work on the Prologue game.

+On 5 December 2024, PlayerUnknown Productions released Preface on Steam.
+It was described as "an immersive tech demo showcasing Melba", an engine developed in-house.

+Artemis

+Artemis is intended to be "the culmination of in-house technology that could host millions of players inside large-scale worlds at once."